Ankr-network/ankr-docs/docs/game/unreal/getting-started/02-sending-transactions.md

 ## SignMessage

 `SignMessage` — signs a message you pass with the body parameters to be encrypted and sent.
-The function corresponds to the *Write* method requests, therefore it issues a ticket that you need to approve or reject on MetaMask.
+The function corresponds to the *Write* method requests, therefore it issues a ticket you need to approve or reject in MetaMask.

 ### Body Parameters